Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Dissociations and minimal query plans

+We next show ($i$) how to efficiently find hierarchical dissociations (by iterating over query plans instead of all dissociations), and ($ii$) how to compute $\PP{q^{\Delta}}$ without having to materialize the dissociated database $D^{\Delta}$.

-\begin{theorem}[Safe dissociation] Let $q$ be a conjunctive query without self-joins.
-There exists an isomorphism between safe dissociations $\Delta$ of $q$ and query plans $P$ for $q$.
-Moreover, the reliability of the dissociated query is equal to the score of the corresponding plan: $r(q^{\Delta}) = \score(P^{\Delta})$. \end{theorem}
+\begin{theorem}[Hierarchical dissociation] For every sf-free CQ, there is an isomorphism between the set of query plans and the set of hierarchical dissociations.
+Moreover, the probability of a hierarchical dissociated query $q^{\Delta}$ is equal to the score of the corresponding plan: $\PP{q^{\Delta}} = \score(P_{\Delta})$. \end{theorem}

-We next describe this \emph{isomorphism}.
-Consider a safe dissociation $q^{\Delta}$ and denote its corresponding unique safe plan $P^\Delta$.
-This plan uses dissociated relations, hence each relation $R^{\vec y_i}_i(\vec x_i, \vec y_i)$ has some extraneous variables $\vec y_i$.
-Drop all the variables $\vec y_i$ from the relations, and from all operators that use them: this transforms $P^\Delta$ into a regular, generally unsafe plan $P$ for $q$.
-Conversely, consider any plan $P$ for $q$.
-We define its corresponding safe dissociation $\Delta$ as follows.
-For each join operation $\joinp{}{P_1,\ldots,P_k}$, let its \emph{join variables} $\JVar$ be the union of the head variables of all subplans: $\JVar = \bigcup_j \HVar(P_j)$.
-For every relation $R_i$ occurring in $P_j$, add the missing variables $\JVar - \HVar(P_j)$ to $\vec y_i$.
-For example, consider the lower join in query plan 5 of \autoref{Fig_PartialDissociationOrderExample_b}:
+We next describe the mappings: (1) $\Delta \mapsto P_{\Delta}$: Consider a hierarchical query dissociation $q^{\Delta}$ and denote its corresponding unique safe plan $P_{\Delta}$.
+This plan uses dissociated relations, hence each relation $R^{\vec y_i}_i(\vec x_i, \vec y_i)$ has extraneous variables $\vec y_i$.
+Drop all variables $\vec y_i$ from the relations and all operators using them.
+Since we only remove existential variables from subgoals, the usual sanity conditions for projections are satisfied and each variable is still projected away in at most one project operator.
+This transforms $P_{\Delta}$ into a regular, generally unsafe plan $P$ for $q$.
+For a trivial example, the plan corresponding to the top dissociation $\Delta_\top$ of a query $q$ (i.e.\ the dissociation at the top of the partial dissociation order with $\vec y_i = \EVar(q) - \vec x_i$) is $\projp{\EVar(q)} \joinp{}{P_1, \ldots, P_k}$: It first joins all tables, then projects away all existential variables.